InterContinental Hotels Group PLC Announces Transaction in Own Shares

 Volume weighted average price paid(per ordinary share)

-Click on, or paste the following link into your web browser, to view the full announcement text:
+Click on, or paste the following link into your web browser, to view the full announcement.

 SOURCE: InterContinental Hotels Group PLC